Explore the detailed Masters in Innovation & Entrepreneurship curriculum:

 This course will provide you with a stimulating introduction to the theory and practice of entrepreneurship and new venture creation.
 The central aim of the module is to de-mystify entrepreneurship and to demonstrate that many of the skills and competences required to launch and grow a successful business can be learned and practised.
 In order to maximize your learning, we will tap into entrepreneurial experiences as much as possible.
 First, this course will provide hands-on learning on what it’s like to actually start a company.
 Second, we will discuss different entrepreneurial stories in particular case studies.
 Third, we will rely on testimonials of a series of entrepreneurs.

 This course is designed to equip you with the state-of-the-art knowledge and best practices needed to successfully design and implement innovation strategies in entrepreneurial and established technology-driven corporate contexts.
 First, we discuss the foundations of technological innovation.
 Second, we formulate ‘balanced’ innovation strategies that take into account technology trajectories and the distinction between sustained and disruptive innovations.
 Further, we discuss how firms implement innovation strategies.
 You will learn about sustained innovation processes as well as disruptive innovation such as sensing networks and corporate venturing.

-Design Thinking & Product Development
+Design Thinking for Product and Service Innovation

 Globalization has multiplied the number of companies competing in nearly all markets, technology has accelerated the pace with which competitors imitate product and service solutions, and exploding product variety makes traditional ways of differentiating less impactful.
 Hence, the ability to innovate has moved to the top of the agenda of many company leaders.
 One approach to increase an organization’s innovative capacity is design thinking.
 This course will introduce you to the role design thinking can play in innovation, expose you to tools and practices used in the design thinking method, and explore the challenges in implementing design thinking approaches in organizations.